Rikishi (wrestler): Early career (1985–1986)

-Samoan Swat Team (1986–1992)
+New Japan Pro Wrestling and World Wrestling Council (1986–1987)

 He and his cousin Samula Anoaʻi became the Samoan Swat Team (Samu and Fatu) in 1986 for New Japan Pro Wrestling.
 In 1987, they signed with the World Wrestling Council in Puerto Rico and they used the "Samoan savage" gimmick their relatives The Wild Samoans successfully used by working barefoot, never publicly speaking English, and no-selling attacks to the head.
 They became the new WWC Caribbean Tag Team Champions (after a long vacancy) on November 7, 1987, in Guaynabo, Puerto Rico after defeating Invader I and Invader III.
 They held the title for just over a month before dropping it to Mark and Chris Youngblood before leaving the promotion.

+World Class Wrestling Association (1988–1989)

 Samu and Fatu next appeared in Texas, working for Fritz Von Erich's World Class Championship Wrestling.
 Storywise, Buddy Roberts brought them in to fight his fights against the Von Erich family and former Fabulous Freebirds partner Michael Hayes.
 The SST defeated Kerry and Kevin Von Erich for the WCWA World Tag Team Championship on August 12, 1988.
 They remained undefeated in WCCW until they dropped the belts to Hayes and his new partner, Steve Cox, on September 12.
 They recaptured the title four days later.
 Hayes and Cox beat them for the title again on October 15, and, two days later, lost it back again.

 On September 12, 1988, The Samoan Swat Team became double champions by beating "Hollywood" John Tatum and Jimmy Jack Funk for the WCWA Texas Tag Team Championship.
 They made their pay-per-view debut at AWA SuperClash III.
 In early 1989, the SST left WCCW, vacating both championships.

+World Championship Wrestling (1989-1990)

-SST signed with Jim Crockett Promotions, introduced as manager Paul E. Dangerously's replacement for The Original Midnight Express (Randy Rose and Dennis Condrey), who had left the promotion.
+SST signed with World Championship Wrestling, introduced as manager Paul E. Dangerously's replacement for The Original Midnight Express (Randy Rose and Dennis Condrey), who had left the promotion.
 The SST took over the Express' feud with The Midnight Express (Bobby Eaton and Stan Lane), beating them at Clash of the Champions VI: Ragin' Cajun on April 2, 1989.
 The SST teamed with former rival Michael Hayes, Terry Gordy, and Jimmy Garvin at the 1989 Great American Bash, losing a WarGames match to The Road Warriors, The Midnight Express, and Steve Williams.

 In the fall of 1989, Paul E. Dangerously was phased out and the SST took a new manager, "The Big Kahuna" Oliver Humperdink.
 They were also joined by Fatu's brother, The Samoan Savage.
 The SST lost more and more matches as 1989 drew to a close, but got a break when Sid Vicious was injured, leading his team, The Skyscrapers, to pull out of the "Iron Team Tournament" at Starrcade 1989.
 Fatu and The Samoan Savage, rebranded as The New Wild Samoans, replaced them.
 For the rest of their WCW career, Fatu and Savage teamed, while Samu only wrestled singles matches.